jdbuhler/mercator/README.md

 Development of MERCATOR has been sponsored by NSF CISE awards CNS-1500173 and CNS-1763503.

-When using MERCATOR, please cite the following publication:
+When using MERCATOR, please cite the following publications:

+[The full system]

-S. V. Cole and J. Buhler, "MERCATOR: A GPGPU Framework for Irregular Streaming Applications," _2017 International Conference on High Performance Computing & Simulation (HPCS)_, Genoa, 2017, pp. 727-736.
+S. V. Cole and J. Buhler, "MERCATOR: A GPGPU Framework for Irregular Streaming Applications," 2017 Conference on High Performance Computing & Simulation (HPCS)_, Genoa, 2017, pp. 727-736.

+[The node scheduling algorithm]

+T. Plano and J. Buhler.
+"Scheduling irregular dataflow pipelines on SIMD architectures."
+6th Wkshp. on Programming Models for SIMD/Vector Processing, 1-9, San Diego, CA, Feb 2020.

+[The signaling mechanism and region-based state extensions[

+S. Timcheck and J. Buhler.
+"Streaming computations with region-based state on SIMD architectures."
+13th Int'l Wkshp. on Programmability and Architectures for Heterogeneous Multicores, 1, Bologna, Italy, Jan 2020.